Maribel0370/CTF_TryHackMe_Machine_Violet_Team/README.md

 Initiating NSE at 14:03
 Completed NSE at 14:03, 0.00s elapsed
 Initiating NSE at 14:03

+# Nessus Scan and Vulnerability Discovery
+# A scan was conducted using Nessus to identify potential vulnerabilities.
+During the scan, a critical vulnerability with a CVSS score of 9.8 was discovered in Apache.
+A screenshot of the findings has been generated and included for reference.
+# Nessus Scan and Vulnerability Discovery
+# A scan was conducted using Nessus to identify potential vulnerabilities.
+During the scan, a critical vulnerability with a CVSS score of 9.8 was discovered in Apache.
+A screenshot of the findings has been generated and included for reference.
+Additionally, a full Nessus report has been created and is available for review.

 Completed NSE at 14:03, 0.00s elapsed
 Read data files from: /usr/share/nmap
 OS and Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .